TuftsCTSI/N3C/reports/02-february.md

 ### Concept Mapping (Polina)

 ### Datavant PPRL (Kyle)
 Kyle has attended ~2hrs of instructional meetings in order to incorporate Datavant PPRL software into the new TRDW for the purpose of deduplicating patient data.
-In ~8hrs of development time, Kyle has worked to set up an SFTP account to the LHB (Regenstrief) and tokenize the latest N3C submission using the Datavant software
+In ~12hrs of development time, Kyle has worked to set up an SFTP account to the LHB (Regenstrief), draft a script to automate tokenization of N3C cohort, and troubleshoot and tokenize the latest N3C submission using the Datavant software.